 The short answer is that it’s best to wait until you’ve completed your treatment and your symptoms have fully resolved.

-The medications used to treat BV, such as antibiotics like metronidazole or clindamycin, need time to kill BV-causing bacteria.
+The medications used to treat BV, such as metronidazole or clindamycin, need time to kill BV-causing bacteria.
 Having sex too soon could reintroduce bacteria into the vagina, potentially causing a recurrence of BV.

-Even after starting treatment, it may take a few days for symptoms like discharge and odor to completely disappear.
+Even after starting treatment, it may take a few days for discharge and odor to completely disappear.
 Waiting until these symptoms are gone is a good indication that the infection has been successfully treated.

 The general recommendation is to wait at least seven days after completing your BV treatment before having sex again.
 This time frame allows the medication to do its job and gives your body a chance to restore its natural balance and allow good bacteria to grow back.